xyanz/PongX/rubric.md

 |Student work uses a form to collect information about the user and display that information; include things like buttons, sliders, checkboxes, radio buttons, etc.
 |Student work includes a styled a form, landing page, and game with class-based CSS
 |Student work includes a media query for a tablet to make the game responsive
-|Student work uses skeleton.css for a grid system
+|Student uses flexbox to lay out game
 |---|
 |Code adheres to the [AirBnB style guide](https://github.com/airbnb/javascript) for writing JavaScript
 |Code adheres to the [Google style guide](https://google.github.io/styleguide/htmlcssguide.xml) for writing HTML/CSS
 |Code is commented appropriately
-|Code runtime is appropriate for project's complexity
 |---|
 |Student added a personal spin to the project
 |---|
 |Student provided a link to a repository on GitHub that includes frequent commits dating back to the very beginning of the project
 |Student included a readme file with explanations of the technologies used, the approach taken, installation instructions, unsolved problems, etc.
-|Student included a link to the landing page chosen to recreate the landing from
 |Student created and got approval for a wireframe for a game page
 |---
 |**TOTAL POSSIBLE POINTS** (40)